Julia Gillard's misogyny speech: Impact and legacy

 Australia-born Cornell University philosopher Kate Manne uses Gillard's speech as a central, clarifying example in her 2017 book Down Girl: The Logic of Misogyny.
 In the book, she writes that Gillard's use of the word "misogyny" is the use that has been common among feminists for years.
 The example of Gillard's speech serves to clarify that misogyny and sexism are distinct concepts, designating two branches of patriarchy: sexism serves to rationalize and justify the patriarchal order, while misogyny polices and enforces patriarchal order, according to Manne.

 In a 2019 Forbes article, Gillard said when talking about the reaction to the speech that she felt "that speech helps deal with those frustrations and unlock a little sense of power.
-It is possible to stand up and name and shame sexism and misogyny,” and that women the speech reached felt connected to it because it is similar to how they would wish to respond.
+It is possible to stand up and name and shame sexism and misogyny", and that women the speech reached felt connected to it because it is similar to how they would wish to respond.

 The speech was voted by The Guardian readers in 2020 as the number one most unforgettable moment in Australian TV history.
-Gillard has expressed belief that the speech overshadowed other work in her political career: "I'm reconciled with it now and I understand that when people are writing things about me – including writing my obituary, hopefully in many years to come – that it’s going to feature in there."
+Gillard has expressed belief that the speech overshadowed other work in her political career: "I'm reconciled with it now and I understand that when people are writing things about me – including writing my obituary, hopefully in many years to come – that it's going to feature in there."

+In 2022, the National Film and Sound Archive added The Misogyny Speech to the Sounds of Australia register for songs of "cultural, historical and aesthetic significance and relevance".

+In the arts

+In November 2013, singer Bronwyn Calcutt performed a sung version, accompanied by a ukulele, to the tune of Gloria Gaynor's "I Will Survive".